 The India Protocol is a common sense advanced safeguarding system that has comprehensively increased the safety and security of lone females in Cheltenham's night time economy.

-Created by Terry Howard the founder of Cheltenham Guardians CERT after the rape and murder of India Eve Chipchase in 2016, the India Protocol is the primary function of the organisation.
+Created by Terry Howard the founder of Cheltenham Guardians after the rape and murder of India Eve Chipchase in 2016, the India Protocol is the primary function of the organisation.

 The India Protocol utilises a tried and tested approach, ascertain and assist method targeting lone females.
 Approximately 3 out of every 10 contacts we make in this way results in further interaction or intervention by our officers.